error454/error454.github.com/_posts/2013-10-23-platformer-physics-101-and-the-3-fundamental-equations-of-platformers.md

 <img src="http://s0.wp.com/latex.php?latex=V_%7BEarlyJumpTermination%7D%3D%5Csqrt%7B18.182%5E2+%2B+2%5Ccdot+-41.322+%284+-+1%29%7D%3D9.091&bg=ffffff&fg=000&s=2" alt="V_{EarlyJumpTermination}=\sqrt{18.182^2 + 2\cdot -41.322 (4 - 1)}=9.091" title="V_{EarlyJumpTermination}=\sqrt{18.182^2 + 2\cdot -41.322 (4 - 1)}=9.091" class="latex" />

 Now see it in action, spacebar jumps.
+Well, not anymore since chrome doesn't let us embed stuff like this anymore :( See the [Platformer Physics](https://github.com/error454/ShiVa-Proof-Of-Concept) shiva example on my github.

 <script  language="javascript" type="text/javascript">
    stkobject( "800" , "600" , "{{ site.url }}/assets/shiva/PlatformerPhysicsTuned.stk" , null, null , null , null , null , null , 0 , 1 , "<V t='2' n='S3DStartUpOptions.BackgroundColor'>034,034,034</V>" , 0 , 0 , 0 , 0 , 1, null , null , ".png", 0 , 222222,1);
 </script>

 ##How I measured Mario Gravity

 Starting with Nestopia, I recorded a video of mario jumping.
 I then saved that out as an AVI with uncompressed frames.
 After pulling that into VLC Media Player, I used the scene filter to save out every frame of the video to a png.

 The video was recorded at 50 frames/second which was a bit overkill, but this gave me 0.02 sec/frame.